-For each doctoral student, the Head of Department shall appoint an examiner in connection with admission.
-The examiner may only serve as a supervisor for the doctoral student in exceptional cases.4 Such an exemption is decided by the Head of Department after discussing the matter with the Vice President, but may not be granted if the supervisor is the doctoral student's closest line manager.
+after discussing the matter with the Vice President, but may not be granted if the supervisor is the doctoral student's closest line manager.

-The examiner has overarching responsibility for the doctoral programme within a subject and shall ensure that the education within that doctoral study subject maintains high quality in terms of research assignment and other elements.
-The examiner is particularly responsible for ensuring that the doctoral student's education leads to fulfilment of the degree objectives.
+The examiner has overarching responsibility for the doctoral programme within a doctoral study subject and shall ensure that the education within that doctoral programme maintains high quality for each doctoral student.
+The examiner is particularly responsible for ensuring that the doctoral student's education enables fulfilment of the degree objectives.

 The examiner shall participate in the annual study follow-up and approve the individual study plan.
 The examiner shall preview the licentiate thesis and doctoral thesis.